Kirit049-RW/Kirit049-RW/README.md

 ## I'm a French Student !

 - 🌱 I’m currently coding in javascript
-- ⚡ Fun fact: I love to watch anime and listen music
+- ⚡ Fun fact: I love to watch anime and to listen music

 ### Connect with me :